Lyme disease is a bacterial infection. It is passed from an infected deer tick that has attached and fed for more than 36 hours.

 If you do find a tick, remove it by doing the following:

-- Use a pair of tweezers to grasp the tick by the head, as close to the skin as possible.
+- Use a pair of tweezers.
+Grasp the tick as close to the skin as possible and pull upward.

 - Wipe the site with an antiseptic to prevent infection.